zerchen/allegro_hand_ros_v4/README.md

 duplicated code.
 It also provides a python library that can control the hand directly.

-It also provides the BHand library directly in this package (including both 32-bit and 64-bit versions, though 32-bit systems will need to update the symlink manually).

 At this point no effort has been made to be backwards compatible.
 Some of the non-compatible changes between the two version are: